ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the volume’s bandwidth limit, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.

-For more information, see [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).
+For more information, see [How I/O size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

 In this documentation, we refer to storage capacity by using the unit GB (Gigabytes) to align with the industry standard terminology.
 However, the actual provisioning and billing of storage are based on GiB (Gibibytes).